miguelperezenciso/NGScrashcourse/README.md

 	`git clone https://github.com/lh3/bwa.git`
 	`cd bwa; make`

 - samtools, bcftools and hstslib: http://www.htslib.org/download/.
-Once extracting, for each of them type 'make'
+A series of tools for manipulating bam files and variant calling.
+Once extracting, for each of them type 'make' and move executables to bin or to add to path.
-        make

 # and move executable to $DIRBIN

 - [picard](http://broadinstitute.github.io/picard/). this is a series of tools to manipulate bam files and reads.
 Download and move **picard.jar** file to bin folder or add to path.